dhughes/lluminary/README.md

 - Provider abstraction for different LLM services
 - Built-in support for OpenAI
 - Easy to extend with custom providers
+- Field descriptions for better LLM understanding
+- Rich result objects with access to prompts and responses

 ## Installation